-Not only is it possible, it's actually much easier to deal with native HTML objects than it is to deal with the mysteries and inconsistencies of styling the <select>
+Not only is it possible, it's actually much easier to deal with native HTML objects than it is to deal with the mysteries and inconsistencies of styling the <select> element.

-You just have to listen to the dropdown open event with shown.bs.dropdown
+You just have to listen to the dropdown open event with shown.bs.dropdown.

-Once it's open, just find the only .active
+Once it's open, just find the only .active item and call .focus() to bring it into view.

 Like This: